 Other than making some fantastic bookings, what have you been doing in your first few months as a TC?

-While we may struggle to look for positives in the pandemic, taking the time to get to know people through Zoom meetings, social media or a good old-fashioned telephone call, has been worth its weight in gold for me.
+Taking the time to get to know my customers through Zoom meetings, social media or a good old-fashioned telephone call, has been worth its weight in gold for me.

 I’m taking advantage of walks in my local area – I quite often bump into people who know me from my Thomas Cook days, and who are pleased to hear I’ve launched my own business – many have been telling me for years that they missed me and wanted me to book their holidays again!